GoogleCloudPlatform/cloud-bigtable-examples/node/cloud-functions/README.md

     cd cloud-functions

-Run the following command to deploy the Cloud Function (make sure to replace `BUCKET_NAME` with what you used for the bucket name):
+The following command will deploy the Cloud Function.
+Make sure to replace `BUCKET_NAME` with what you used for the bucket name.
+The `region` flag should specify the same region as the Bigtable cluster.

-    gcloud beta functions deploy helloBigtable --stage-bucket BUCKET_NAME --trigger-topic hello_bigtable
+    gcloud beta functions deploy helloBigtable --stage-bucket BUCKET_NAME --trigger-topic hello_bigtable --region=us-central1

 ## Triggering the Cloud Function